-'External ratings based approach / internal assessment approach (Sec ERBA / IAA)' Under the SEC-ERBA approach, regulatory capital is assigned to securitisation tranches on the basis of their external credit rating.
-SEC-ERBA approach can also be used for unrated ABCP exposures where the institution has the regulatory permission to use the Internal Assessment approach (IAA) to assign a credit rating to the unrated ABCP exposure.
+'External ratings based approach / internal assessment approach (SEC-ERBA / IAA)' This is a method to calculate risk-weighted exposure amounts for securitisation positions.
+Under the SEC-ERBA approach, regulatory capital is assigned to securitisation tranches on the basis of their external credit rating.
+The SEC-ERBA approach can also be used for unrated ABCP exposures where the institution has the regulatory permission to use the Internal Assessment Approach (IAA) to assign a credit rating to the unrated ABCP exposure.